-We are currently recruiting for 2020–2021 fellows.
-Several positions are available for one-year appointments with a start date by June 30, 2020.
+We are currently recruiting for 2021–2022 fellows.
+Several positions are available for one to two-year appointments with a start date of July 1, 2021 or later.

 The NIMH-funded Clifford Attkisson Clinical Services Research Training Program (CSRTP) is focused on bridging the dissemination and implementation gap between science and service.
 For the past 34 years, CSRTP has launched the careers of clinical services investigators by providing high quality education and support to postdoctoral scholars from a variety of disciplines (including psychology, social work, epidemiology, sociology, medicine, health economics, and nursing) who plan to pursue careers in mental health services research.